Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 ### Recommendation

-Although the variables used for the classification model had a disproportionate sample groups, it revealled that illegitimate rental is very much present amongst Airbnb hosts.
-As a course of action, exploring the deployment of classification model similiar to what was created above would certainly help with detecting the hosts and/or properties being disruptive and harming Airbnb's ecosystem.
-The integration/ consideration of other variables like whether or not a host and/or listing has "booking rules" & "guest verification criteria" would certainly present new avenues for detection.
+Although the variables used for the classification model had disproportionate sample groups, it revealed that illegitimate rental is very much present among Airbnb hosts.
+As a course of action, exploring the deployment of a classification model similar to what was created above would certainly help with detecting hosts and/or properties being disruptive and harming Airbnb's ecosystem.
+The integration and consideration of other variables, like whether or not a host and/or listing have "booking rules" and "guest verification criteria," would certainly present new avenues for detection.

 ### Limitation

-During the data preparation phase many issues was found that could undermine the analysis and ultimately the model.
-A few listings was identified as being potentially affected by unusually high price values as the appeared to be outliers.
-Although the outliers may have been addressed, the credibility and particularly the accuracy of the classification model could have still been affected by hidden data errors.
-For example, a price value within the average range of the dataset would be more difficult to detect, than a price value extremely high or low.
+During the data preparation phase, many issues were found that could undermine the analysis and ultimately the model.
+A few listings were identified as potentially affected by unusually high price values, as they appeared to be outliers.
+Although the outliers may have been addressed, the credibility and, particularly, the accuracy of the classification model could still have been affected by hidden data errors.
+For example, a price value within the average range of the dataset would be more difficult to detect than a price value that is extremely high or low.

 ## References